 The aluminium x-frame brings stability to the next level, which means that you’ll be able to carry heavy loads without the discomfort of a shifting load.
 And the Aircontact System is designed to optimize airflow between your back and your pack.

-For shorter hikes, you can shave off 10L’s by taking the brain off.
+For shorter hikes, you can shave off 10L’s by taking the brain off this Deuter women’s pack.
 Or you can take it out on longer expeditions and stuff all of your gear in this pack without worrying about the durability of the materials.

 The bottom of this backpack is reinforced to prevent wear or punctures in the material.
 There’s an internal pocket that allows you to separate your valuable items from the rest of your gear.
 And there’s an adjustable chest strap.

 With colors varying from purple to black, Deuter makes it pretty easy to personalize your gear.